 The team does its best to pull the right amount of work into the Scrum sprint, but sometimes too much or too little work is pulled in during planning.
 In this case, the team needs to add or remove tasks.

 Let's take an example using the sprint burndown chart above.
-As you can see, the team in this scenario pulled in too much work initially into the sprint backlog, and still had nearly 600 hours to go on 5/16/02.
-Let's say in this case, the product owner was consulted and agreed to remove some work from the sprint.
-This resulted in the big drop on the chart between 5/16/02 (619 hours) and 5/17/02.
+As you can see, the team in this scenario pulled in too much work initially into the sprint backlog, and still had nearly 600 hours to go on day 13 of a 20-day sprint.
+The product owner was consulted and agreed to remove some user stories from the sprint.
+This resulted in the big drop on the chart between days 13 and 14.
 From there, the team made consistent progress and finished the Scrum sprint successfully.